NehaR50/Fine-Tuning-Build-Project/README.md

-# Fine-Tuned Job Title Embedding Model using Synthetic Data
+# Fine-Tuned Job Title Embedding Model using Synthetic Training Data

 This is an interactive Streamlit web application that allows users to search for job titles and discover similar job postings using both a default sentence embedding model and a fine-tuned model trained with synthetic data.
 This project demonstrates a domain-specific sentence embedding model for comparing job titles more effectively than general-purpose models.
 It uses synthetic variations of job titles (jittered titles) for fine-tuning, enabling enhanced semantic similarity detection in employment-related applications.
 A visual interface using Streamlit and clustering visualizations using t-SNE are also provided.
 It combines contrastive learning with LLM-driven data generation, offering a scalable and domain-specific alternative to traditional string matching or off-the-shelf embeddings.